*The article was updated on April 15th, 2020 to reflect the Court of Appeal decision in the case of Apps v Grouse Mountain Resorts Ltd.

 - the third party gave consideration for the release.

 In cases where waivers have not expressly named certain individuals, but instead have used non-specific wording such as “representatives and agents”, the courts have found the first of the four requirements to be met because the defendants came within the general meaning of those words.
 The opposite reasoning may arise with specific wording.
 In the case Quick v.
 Jericho Tennis Club, B.C.J.
 No. 1149 (B.C.S.C.), a specifically worded waiver was found not to encompass a certain defendant due to its level of specificity.
 The plaintiff tennis player had been injured during a tournament then sued the club hosting the tournament.
 The waiver he signed identified certain parties, but made no mention of the club.
-Given its degree of specificity, the Court decided it was reasonable for the plaintiff to assume the unnamed club was not mean to be included.
+Given its degree of specificity, the Court decided it was reasonable for the plaintiff to assume the unnamed club was not meant to be included.

-In Alton, the Court held that waiver applied to the motocross track owner and lessee, despite the fact that they were not specifically referenced in the waiver.
+In Alton, the Court held that the waiver applied to the motocross track owner and lessee, despite the fact that they were not specifically referenced in the waiver.
 The Court found they were clearly the owner and lessee of the event, and the waiver did expressly name owners and lessees in category.
 The waiver there included these entities.

 Accordingly, if possible, you should name all possible persons / entities meant to be protected in a waiver.
 As may be the case though, all potential parties to a waiver may not be explicitly known at the time of drafting, or it may not be feasible to list every potential party.
 In such a situation, it is prudent to at least include broad and categorical parties that envision all the possible types of parties intended to be protected.